Gynaecology and Fertility

 Several clinical trials have discovered that IVF acupuncture works well alongside ART, increasing the success rates of women who are undergoing IVF treatment.
 “Although earlier systematic reviews found that evidence for the effectiveness of acupuncture used to support IVF or other assisted reproductive technology was “unclear”, a more recent systematic review (Qian.
 Y, et al 2017) found that “Based on an analysis of the studies, acupuncture improves the CPR [clinical pregnancy rate] among women undergoing IVF.”

-Many health practitioners recommend acupuncture as an adjunct treatment that may assist and complement IVF treatment.
+Additionally, many health practitioners recommend acupuncture as an adjunct treatment that may assist and complement IVF treatment.
 There is continuing research about how acupuncture can assist with the effectiveness of IVF treatment.

 Eli has a particular interest and passion in working with clients with fertility issues, contact her today to find out how acupuncture and Chinese Medicine treatments may be able to support you on your pregnancy journey.